-Your doctor performed coronary artery bypass graft surgery (also called CABG, pronounced “cabbage”).
+Your healthcare provider performed coronary artery bypass graft surgery (also called CABG, pronounced “cabbage”).
 This surgery created new pathways around blocked parts of your heart’s blood vessels, allowing blood to reach your heart muscle.
-Your doctor used a healthy blood vessel from another part of your body (a graft) to restore blood flow.
+Your healthcare provider used a healthy blood vessel from another part of your body (a graft) to restore blood flow.

-Discuss with your doctor what you can and can’t do as you recover.
+Discuss with your healthcare doctor what you can and can’t do as you recover.
 You will have good and bad days.
 This is normal.
-But tell your doctor if you feel depressed, have trouble sleeping, or have a persistent decrease in appetite.
+But tell your healthcare provider if you feel depressed, have trouble sleeping, or have a persistent decrease in appetite.
 Although these problems are common after surgery, they can slow your recovery.
 It’s important to seek help.

 Let others drive you wherever you need to go for the first 3 to 6 weeks after your surgery.

 Ask someone to stand nearby while you shower or do other activities, just in case you need help.

 Avoid using very hot water while showering.
 It can affect your circulation and make you dizzy.